PETRIE, WILLIAM SCOTT

 The ‘Windward Ho’, on which William would be the Master for the next five years (1880-1884), departed Sydney for Levuka on 4 August 1880, with Mrs Petrie and three daughters on board, as well a Miss Jones and a Mr Lennox.
 According to The Evening News of 23 September 1880 she made the voyage in 14 days.
 As a result, we now know that the Petrie family arrived in Fiji on 18 August 1880.
 Three months later, on 22 November 1880, Emma gave birth prematurely to a son John at Tonga Street, Levuka.
 Sadly, he died the following day.

 What constituted a ‘labour trading season’ is not clear, though two or three voyages a year were not uncommon (each lasting up to three months.)
-The smaller and more manoeuvrable schooners, like the ‘Winifred’ and the ‘Windward Ho’, were able to recruit in bays and inlets that were more difficult to navigate for larger vessels – a decided advantage along
+The smaller and more manoeuvrable schooners, like the ‘Winifred’ and the ‘Windward Ho’, were able to recruit in bays and inlets that were more difficult to navigate for larger vessels – a decided advantage along with their speed, wind conditions permitting.

-with their speed, wind conditions permitting.
 Indeed, I discovered that the ‘Winifred’ entered at least two sailing regattas in Auckland.
-In the race of 1883, for trading vessels over 50 tons, the ‘Winifred’ was reported to have won first place, which she then appears to have lost on a protest.
-The ‘Meg Merillies’, prior to her labour recruiting days, held the record for the Auckland to Levuka (1880) run of 5 days and 18 hours.
+In the race of 1883, for trading vessels over 50 tons, the ‘Winifred’ appears to have protested the award of first place to another vessel and lost.
+The ‘Meg Merrilies’, prior to her labour recruiting days, held the record for the Auckland to Levuka (1880) run of 5 days and 18 hours.

 The first voyage of the ‘Windward Ho’ under charter by the Colonial Government departed Suva on 28 March 1881 and was to the New Hebrides.
 It would be reasonable to assume William had made earlier visits to these islands on the ‘Atlantic’ and ‘Dauntless.’
 The ‘Windward Ho’ was fired upon at Pentecost Island (Raga Island as it was locally known, directly north of Ambrym on the map above) and while recruiting, one of the crew, a Fijian, was shot dead.
 She returned to Suva on 27 June 1881.
 It does not appear to have been an overly successful venture in terms of the number of new recruits brought to Fiji.
 The diaries of the Government Agent on board, Mr G L’Estrange, are held by the National Archives of Fiji in Suva.